 In 2016 Mark opened ‘Bistro’ by Mark Best on the Genting Dream, a luxury ship part of the expanding Dream Cruise lines sailing out of Singapore.

 Mark travels extensively promoting his business interests, mostly in Asia, working with leading hotel groups such as Starwood, Four Seasons, Intercontinental, Park Hyatt amongst others.
 He also works with Australian industry bodies such as Meat and livestock Australia, Tourism Australia & Destination NSW promoting their interests internationally at G’Day UK, London, G’Day USA Los Angeles & New York, BIOFACH, Nuremberg.
-He has attended as a guest speaker at leading international chefs' congresses, ‘Cook it Raw’ Japan, ‘Madrid Fusion’ Spain, ’Terroir’ Ontario & Berlin, & ‘Food on the Edge’ Galway Ireland.
+He has attended as a guest speaker at leading international chefs' congresses, ‘Cook it Raw’ Japan, ‘Madrid Fusion’ Spain, ’Terroir’ Ontario, Berlin, Warsaw, & ‘Food on the Edge’ Galway Ireland.